The Autoimmune COVID-19 Project

 About the Autoimmune Research Collaborative

-The Autoimmune Research Collaborative (ARC) is comprised of four Patient-Powered Research Networks (PPRNs) working together to conduct patient-centered research in adult autoimmune conditions: the ArthritisPower® Research Registry, IBD Partners, iConquerMS™ and the Vasculitis Patient-Powered Research Network.
-ARC, formerly known as the Autoimmune and Systemic Inflammatory Syndromes Collaborative Research Group (ASIS CRG), initially formed within PCORnet, the National Patient-Centered Clinical Research Network.
-Individual ARC networks are supported and coordinated by patient organizations including Accelerated Cure Project, CreakyJoints, Crohn’s & Colitis Foundation, the Vasculitis Foundation, and affiliated academic institutions including the University of Alabama at Birmingham, the University of North Carolina at Chapel Hill and the University of Pennsylvania.
-ARC advances patient-centered outcomes research, and comparative effectiveness and pragmatic research, in autoimmune and systemic inflammatory diseases.
+The Autoimmune Research Collaboration (ARC) consists of four Patient-Powered Research Networks (PPRNs) working together to conduct patient-centered research on autoimmune diseases in adults: the ArthritisPower® Research Registry, IBD Partners, iConquerMS™ and Vasculitis Patient-Powered Research Network.
+ARC, formerly known as the Autoimmune and Systemic Inflammatory Syndrome Collaborative Research Group (ASIS CRG), was originally formed as part of PCORnet, the National Patient-Powered Clinical Research Network.
+The individual ARC networks are supported and coordinated by patient organizations, which was funded by including Accelerated Cure Project, CreakyJoints, Crohn's & Colitis Foundation, the Vasculitis Foundation, and affiliated academic institutions including University of Alabama at Birmingham, University of North Carolina at Chapel Hill and University of Pennsylvania.
+ARC promotes patient-centered outcomes research as well as comparative effectiveness and pragmatic research in autoimmune and systemic inflammatory diseases.